dkfellows/llvmtcl/README.md

                     this file as input to create pkgIndex.tcl.

     llvmtcl-gen.inp Input for llvmtcl-gen.tcl.
-It contains reformatted function declarations of the llvm C API.
+It contains reformatted function declarations of the LLVM C API.

-    llvmtcl-gen.tcl Script to generate the Tcl API to the llvm C API.
+    llvmtcl-gen.tcl Script to generate the Tcl API to the LLVM C API.
 The llvmtcl-gen.inp is the input for this script.

     generic/        This directory contains various source files, some only